Source : The Red Pen, https://theredpen.in/

 4. Multiculturalism and diversity

-Canada is one of the most ethnically and linguistically diverse countries in the world, where diversity is strongly encouraged both in the classroom and the wider society.
+Canada is one of the most ethnically and linguistically diverse countries/regions in the world, where diversity is strongly encouraged both in the classroom and the wider society.
 This cultural diversity is good news for Indian students, who mostly apply to well-known universities that have bigger class sizes.
 For example, a typical undergraduate class at the University of Toronto has approximately 68,000 students.
-Such numbers tend to make any student feel lost, especially when they come from totally different cultural environments and countries.
+Such numbers tend to make any student feel lost, especially when they come from totally different cultural environments and countries/regions.
 To help alleviate this, most universities have initiatives to help international students adapt and overcome culture shocks.
 For instance, McGill University has an International Student Services department, where students can meet advisors and discuss queries and concerns.
 Canada, itself a land of immigrants, encourages the sharing of ethnic foods, and the building of communities and recreational groups, making students from abroad feel more at home.

 5. Safe, welcoming environment

 A child's safety is every parent's primary concern.
 Canada ranked 8th on the Global Peace Index in 2017 and 2nd on the 2016 Social Progress Index.
-As a low-crime country, the Canadian government puts a high priority on residents' safety.
+As a low-crime country/region, the Canadian government puts a high priority on residents' safety.

 6. Vocational training opportunities